top of page

 This is a general guideline based on best practices for installing blankets.
 Individual project site conditions and specifications can be unique and may require modifications to this installation plan.

-Staple Options: Several different styles of staples and stakes are available for attaching the blanket securely in place.
+Stake Options: Several different styles of staples and stakes are available for attaching the blanket securely in place.
 Choose between metal staples and stakes of different sizes and gauges, or from a selection of hardwood and other biodegradable options.
+Contact us for assistance. bmpsupplies.com/product-page/bmp-stakes

 Helpful Tips for Installing Erosion Control Blankets